The best sushi rice has plump, shiny kernels that retain their firm shape. And while the rice is sticky, it should never be mushy.

 Rinse the rice

 - Place the rice in a large mixing bowl and cover it with cold water.
-Swirl the rice with your fingers shaped in a claw.
-Don't crush or break the rice.
+Gently swirl the rice with your fingers shaped in a claw.
 Pour off the water, and repeat 4 to 5 times – until the water runs clear.

-- Add the rinsed rice and the cup of water to the inner pot.
+- Add 1 cup of rinsed rice and 1 cup of water to the inner pot.

 - Lock the lid and move the steam release valve to the sealing position.
 Set the Instant Pot to pressure cook mode (or manual mode for older models) on high pressure for 5 minutes.